| Gauntlet: Dark Legacy Online Strategy

 (but not by much).
 There's no reason to pick the Archer (Elf) or

 the Jester unless you want a challenge.
+It's very important to save your

 game after each stage, no matter how slight.
 100% of the time,